welikepie/event-handler/README.md

 ####Relevant XKCD####
 ![Why you should sanitise Database Inputs; Little Bobby Tables](http://imgs.xkcd.com/comics/exploits_of_a_mom.png "Her daughter is named Help I'm trapped in a driver's license factory.")

-### Form Server ###
+### Node Server ###
-Form server is a basic NodeJS server rigged to receive POST requests only.
-Will need supplementing with code dependant on what forms you want to receive.

 To install, running "npm install" from the same folder as the package.json should suffice to install all dependencies listed above.
 Content Types expected are either application/x-www-form-urlformencoded for flat data structures, or application/json for more rich, nested data structures.

+Is programmed to react to both POST and GET requests.
+In some cases, the X-WLPAPI header might be necessary in order to retrieve confidential information such as retrieve from the database, update and retrieve speakers, and fetch EventBrite information.

+The server is used for the following at present;
+- Retrieving EventBrite information for workshops
+- Retrieving Speaker Submissions
+- Editing Speaker Submissions
+- Recieving any form submissions from the site and forwarding these on to end destinations

 ###On Form Validation###